-Wragg's design for Kryten went through several subtle variations; the first version of the Kryten mask was made for actor David Ross in the second season episode 'Kryten' - the mask was complemented by sculpted, mechanical-looking gloves.
+Wragg's design for Kryten went through several variations; the first version of the Kryten mask was made for actor David Ross in the second season episode 'Kryten', and was sculpted by Paul McGuiness.

-The makeup then went through a revision when the character returned in the following series, now played by Robert Llewellyen; Wragg's new prosthetic would go through several subtle variations throughout each season, always complemented with sculpted gloves.
-The updated Kryten prosthetic noticeably had a less pale colour and grill for the earholes.A similar face prosthetic and gloves were made for Judy Pascoe as the female android in 'Camille'.
-When the series had an attempted American remake, makeup artist Jeff Farley copied Wragg's Kryten design for the ill-fated pilot episode.
+The makeup went through a revision in the following series as Kryten was now played by Robert Llewellyen; the new prosthetic, sculpted by Andrew Deubert, went through several subtle variations throughout each season, complemented with sculpted gloves.
+The updated Kryten prosthetic noticeably had a less pale colour and grill for the earholes.A similar face prosthetic and gloves were made for Judy Pascoe as the female android in 'Camille', with the makeup sculpted by Paul McGuinness.

 No comments: